AlphaPiece/libraries-under-sea/ef/README.md

 ef_dset_traverse()
 ```

-To get some information about the heap, use
+To get some information about the set, use
 ```
 ef_dset_size()
 ```